Manufacture of wooden houses - House insulation

 Litarh house by the lake

-Why do the leak test
+Why leak testing

 • very good thermal insulation,